cosmos-lang/cosmos-lang.github.io/quickstart.md

 		x=2
 ```

-The condition this time is p(x).
-How do we negate an arbitrary relation like p(x)?
-All the while keeping the code logically pure?

-The operators `not/if/while` are more complicated than they seem on the surface.
+Operators that use negation like _not_, _if_ or _while_ are more complicated than they seem on the surface.
+The statement _p(x)_ may run twice or have its evaluation be delayed in order to ensure the code is sound.
+The reader may look _negation-by-failure_ to see the problems of a naive implementation.
 Still, the result should be as expected.
-In order to ensure it's sound, _p(x)_ may be called twice or delayed.
-In the worst case, `x=1` might be executed before `p(x)`.

-This can always be turned off by making it a function,
+Most of this can be turned off by making it into a function,

 ```
 fun main(x)